-- inconsistent with any approvals on which those uses rely; or - inconsistent with the self-assessable b. development requirements applying to those uses at the time that they were established.
+- a. inconsistent with any approvals on which those uses rely; or - inconsistent with the requirements for accepted b. development applying to those uses at the time that they were established.

-Note - An example of a land use becoming unlawful is a Multiple dwelling (49) over which one or more leases have been created in a way that precludes lawful access to some of the required communal facilities.
+Note - An example of a land use becoming unlawful is a Multiple dwelling(49) over which one or more leases have been created in a way that precludes lawful access to some of the required communal facilities.
 Some of the communal car parking facilities have been incorporated into lease areas while other leases are located in a way that obstructs the normal access routes to other communal facilities.
-Those communal facilities may have been required under self-assessment requirements for the use or conditions of development approval, but they are no longer freely available to all occupants of the Multiple dwelling (49)
+Those communal facilities may have been required under the requirements for accepted development for the use or conditions of development approval, but they are no longer freely available to all occupants of the Multiple dwelling(49).